CSPI-QE/ocp-ci-docs/docs/Onboarding/Prerequisites_Guide.md

 You will be working through and updating the following information in the prerequisite Jira ticket that you will be assigned when starting this prerequisite process.

->Please reach on the Slack channel [#forum-qe-cspi-ocp-ci](https://coreos.slack.com/archives/C047Y0DPEJU) to notify us that you want to start the prerequisite process so that we can get you started with a prerequisite ticket.
+>Please reach out to us on the Slack channel [#forum-qe-cspi-ocp-ci](https://coreos.slack.com/archives/C047Y0DPEJU) to let us know that you want to start the prerequisite process so that we can get you started with a prerequisite ticket.

 ## Prerequisites at a Glance
 1. Resources